Encryption Model

 Each secret is wrapped in three layers of AES-256 encryption:

 1. Your secret is encrypted with its own unique data key.
-Every secret gets a fresh key, so compromising one encrypted blob tells you nothing about another.
+Every secret gets a fresh key, so each encrypted value is independent of every other.

 2. The data key is encrypted with your project's master key.
-Each project has its own independently generated master key, so access to one project reveals nothing about another.
+Each project has its own independently generated master key, so each project is cryptographically separate from the rest.

-To read a single secret, all three layers must be unwrapped in sequence.
-The database contains only encrypted blobs at every level.
+To read a single secret, all three layers are unwrapped in sequence.
+At every level, the database holds only encrypted material.

 Key lifecycle

 Key material is held in memory only for the duration of a single operation.
-After encryption or decryption completes, all keys are zeroed from memory before the response is sent.
+Once encryption or decryption completes, the keys are cleared from memory before the response is sent.

 Password Security